Tag Archives: Resource

 If you maintain preferred/blocked resources lists for firms and contacts you can view those lists in Quick Assignments, so you can:

-• Avoid attempting to assign a blocked resource.
+• Avoid assigning a blocked resource.

 • Assign an ordering firm’s or ordering contact’s preferred resource to a task with a click.

 Whether you select a previous resource/preferred resource from a list or drag and drop a resource to a task RB9 records it in the related job’s Notes Log and asks if you want to notify the resource.
 (If you try to assign a blocked resource to a task, RB will alert you and not allow the assignment.)
-You can send the notification by either email or text message or both without leaving the function, or you can wait to send all of the day’s notifications in a batch using the Send Assignment Notifications/Cancellations function.
+You can send the notification by either email or text message or both without leaving the function — or you can wait to send all of the day’s notifications in a batch using the Send Assignment Notifications/Cancellations function.

 Notifications can be sent via text or email or both.
 Notification emails automatically include the reporter worksheet for the task.
 You can customize both the message and whether the worksheet is included in the body of the email, as an attachment, or both.
 You can include other attachments as you are sending the email.
 You can also send an iCalendar file that the resource can import into their own calendar.

-Tasks listed in Quick Assignments include information such as job number/type/status/date/time/location, task times (if different from job times), assigned resource, client, witness, BU, and any notes you’ve made about the task.
 If you use the Notation field in jobs for your own custom codes to describe jobs (such as “RT” for Real Time), these codes appear here too to help you choose appropriate resources.

-Tasks are color coded by job status, so if any job hasn’t been confirmed yet it’s easy to see and follow up with the client.
+Tasks are color coded by job status so if any job hasn’t been confirmed yet it’s easy to see and follow up with the client.
 And the list makes it easy to see all unassigned tasks at a glance so you won’t overlook any when applying resources to assignments.

 Customize how you view assignment lists